Canning Stock Route: Traverses

 In 1974, the first motorcycle crossing from Wiluna to Billiluna was achieved by Paul Allardyce, Colin Fitzgerald and Andy Bowman.
-They had airsupport flown by John Fitzgerald and Phil Schubert.
+They had air support flown by John Fitzgerald and Phil Schubert.

 In 1977, the first commercial tour completed the drive.

 During the 1980s fuel dumps were created and adventurous travellers became interested in the history of the track and the challenge to drive it.

 In 1985, a Beach Buggy driven by Gordon Hayes, became the first two-wheel drive vehicle to complete the CSR under its own power.
 A support crew carried the fuel.

-In 1991, a Citroen 2CV, driven by Rupert Backford and Mathew Rawlings, completed the CSR with a support crew towing the car over many of the dunes.
+In 1991, a Citroën 2CV, driven by Rupert Backford and Mathew Rawlings, completed the CSR with a support crew towing the car over many of the dunes.

 In 1993 long-distance walker Drew Kettle walked the route.

 In 1997 Robin Rishworth cycled, with the aid of food drops, in just less than 27 days, and is considered to be the first modern day solo cyclist.

 In 2004 Kate Leeming, as part of a longer trek, completed the route with the aid of a support vehicle.

 In 2005 Jakub Postrzygacz became the first person to traverse the entire track without either support or the use of food drops, travelling alone by fatbike for 33 days.
 With large tyres and a single-wheel trailer, he carried all his food with him and replenished his water at wells.

 In 2016 Sam Mitchell towed an array of solar panels behind his fatbike.
 This was the first time a solar powered vehicle traversed the complete length of the route.

 Present

 Tourism

 The Canning Stock route is considered one of the world's great four-wheel drive adventures.
 Apart from keeping the track open, the route is not maintained.
 Some wells have been restored but others are in ruins and unusable.
 While quite a few travellers successfully make the trip, it still requires substantial planning and a convoy of well-equipped four-wheel drives or equivalent vehicles, and is only practical during the cooler months.
 Fuel drops typically need to be organised in advance and the 1850 km trip will take two to three weeks.
-Fuel is now available at Kunawarritji Community near well 33 and Parnngurr Community near well 22 as well as a fuel drop point near well 23.
+Fuel is now available at Kunawarritji Community near well 33 and Parnngurr Community near well 22.

 The Kuju Wangka committee of the Yanunijarra Aboriginal Corporation closed the Canning Stock Route to tourists in March 2020 because of the COVID-19 pandemic.
 They reopened it on 14 June 2022.